microsoft/project-oagents/samples/support-center/README.md

 # [In progress] Support Center application

-This is a demo application for a Customer Support Center use case, that showcase the different features of the AI Agent framework.
+This is a demo application for a Customer Support Center use case, that showcases the different features of the AI Agent framework.
 Acting as the initial point of contact for customers, this agent will autonomously handle generic inquiries and, based on user intent, delegate actions to the appropriate human personnel.
 The agent will also provide comprehensive summaries and manage all customer interactions.

 The agents are designed to be able to interact with each other and the user to achieve their goals.

 In the Support Center scenario, several types of agents can be identified based on the tasks and interactions typically seen in customer support scenarios.
 Here are potential agents for this use case:

-### Master Agent
+### Dispatcher Agent
 - **Role**: Orchestrates the overall process, delegates tasks to sub-agents,and ensures seamless customer support.
 - **Responsibilities**:
-	- Delegate tasks to *sub-agents* and *human agents* based on customerintent.
+	- Delegate tasks to *sub-agents* and *human agents* based on customer intent.
 	- Maintain a session state to keep track of customer interactions.
 	- Manage event dispatching and responses.